-One of the questions we regularly get on SpouseBuzz is how to throw a military retirement party.
+One of the questions we regularly get is how to throw a military retirement party.
 Are you supposed to plan it?
 Does someone else?
 What is it supposed to be like?
 What kind of food is expected?
 Who are you supposed to invite?

 Military Retirement Party: Ceremony